MilkeeyCat/ddnet_protocol/docs/packer.md

 size_t ddnet_unpacker_remaining_size(DDNetUnpacker *unpacker);
 ```

-amount of bytes that have not yet been unpacked
+Amount of bytes that have not yet been unpacked.

 # ddnet_unpacker_get_int